QuarkNerd/blog/jhenderson/_posts/2020-10-08-lets-build-snake-with-rust.md

 ## The Entry Point

-Back to our `~/src/main.rs`, we just need to stitch everything together:
+Back to our `~/src/main.rs`, we just need to initialise and run the game:

 ~~~rust
 mod snake;